markuryy/Vixon-Style-Explorer/readme.md

 # Vixon Style Explorer

 Vixon Style Explorer is a temporary Chrome extension that improves the user interface for navigating Vixon's Lora styles on the CivitAI website.
-This extension addresses the issue of Vixon's unwillingness to cooperate with the community's requests to limit the number of versions in a single model post, which causes harm to versions listed later in the list and makes navigation difficult with the current UI.
+This extension addresses the issue of CivitAI's unwillingness to cooperate with the community's requests to limit the number of versions in a single model post, which causes harm to versions listed later in the list and makes navigation difficult with the current UI.

 ![A preview of the updated UI](/images/VixonPreview.jpeg)